UPDATED JUL 8, 2020

-Experienced and well-conditioned hikers will enjoy the challenges presented by this 70 mile backpacking trail stretching from Laurel Mountain at Ohiopyle to the Conemaugh Gorge near Johnstown.
-But beginners needn’t be discouraged, there are plenty of shorter, more pleasant parts of the trail perfect for a casual day hike, like the 11-mile trek from Route 30 to 271.
+Experienced and well-conditioned hikers will enjoy the challenges presented by this 70-mile backpacking trail stretching from Laurel Mountain at Ohiopyle to the Conemaugh Gorge near Johnstown.
+If you're a beginner — no worries.
+There are plenty of shorter, more mellow parts of the trail perfect for a casual day hike, like the 11-mile trek from Route 30 to 271.

-Stretching from New York to North Dakota, the North Country Trail covers seven states and some 4,600 miles — including 100 miles in Pennsylvania.
-The PA stretch starts at the New York/PA border, in the Allegheny National Forest.
-From there, hikers can hop on this trail at Cook Forest and travel along the Clarion River corridor.
-Otherwise, the trail is easily accessed in Moraine State Park, McConnell’s Mills, Wampum and Darlington, before it continues on into Ohio.
+Stretching from New York to North Dakota, the North Country Trail covers seven states and some 4,600 miles — including 175 miles in Pennsylvania.
+The PA stretch starts at the New York/PA border in Allegheny National Forest.
+From there, hikers can get on the trail at Cook Forest and travel along the Clarion River corridor.
+Otherwise, the trail is easily accessed in Moraine State Park, McConnell’s Mills, Wampum, and Darlington before it continues on into Ohio.

-There’s no doubt that Riverview Park is a prime location for outdoor concerts and movies in the summer.
-But it’s also packed with trails perfect for walking, biking, hiking or trail running.
+Riverview Park is a prime location for outdoor concerts and movies in the summer.
+But it’s also packed with trails perfect for walking, biking, hiking, or trail running.
 Take the Riverview Park Loop Trail for a scenic stroll.
-While you’re here you can observe the Allegheny Observatory, Mairdale Watershed, and Snyder’s Point.
-Getting to each of these areas within the park is made easier with a map in hand and healthy snacks in tow.
+While you’re there, check out the Allegheny Observatory, Mairdale Watershed, and Snyder’s Point.

-Take on this 36-mile hike in Oil Creek State Park, located between Titusville and Oil Creek in northwestern Pennsylvania.
+You'll find this 36-mile hike in Oil Creek State Park, located between Titusville and Oil Creek in Northwestern Pennsylvania.
 The park itself totals over 7,000 acres of hills and hollows that tell the story of the early oil industry in our region, beginning in 1859 with the drilling of the Drake Well.
-This period explains why passersby encounter old oil machinery, abandoned homesteads, and the Drake Well museum, in addition to waterfalls and scenic vistas, along the Gerard Trail.
+Expect to encounter old oil machinery and abandoned homesteads in addition to waterfalls and scenic vistas.

-Just because some people out there try to take on the entirety of the Rachel Carson Trail in one day, doesn’t mean you have to do the same.
-The annual Trail Challenge pits runners and hikers up against the 34-mile trek that must be completed in just one day.
+The annual Trail Challenge here pits runners and hikers against the 35-mile trek that must be completed in just one day.
 But if you'd rather take it easy, the Rachel Carson Trail is great for that, too.
-Plan to hike the trail, all 45 miles of it, section-by-section, over the course of a few weekends for a more enjoyable, and reasonable, set of workout sessions.
+Plan to hike the trail, all 45 miles of it, section-by-section over the course of a few weekends for a more enjoyable (and reasonable) set of workout sessions.

 You don’t need to be an expert hiker to do some exploring here.
-Especially if you’re looking for a casual day hike.
-The Wildflower Reserve, which contains over 700 species of plants, is perfect for anyone who falls into that category.
-But, more experienced hikers and backpackers shouldn’t overlook this park.
-Believe it or not, there’s almost 20 miles of backpacking trails available at Raccoon.
-The Heritage, Forest, and Appaloosa trails make up the green-blazed Raccoon Loop Backpacking Trail, complete with Adirondack-style shelters reserved for through-hikers.
+The Wildflower Reserve, which contains over 700 species of plants, is perfect for a casual day hike.
+Although, more experienced hikers and backpackers shouldn’t overlook this park, either.
+Believe it or not, there are 42 miles of trails available at Raccoon.
+The Heritage, Forest, and Appaloosa trails make up the green-blazed Raccoon Loop Backpacking Trail, complete with Adirondack-style shelters reserved for thru-hikers.

-Bike, hike, boat and swim on your next trip to Moraine State Park.
-Lake Arthur is the centerpiece here, a massive body of water perfect for floating and fishing.
-And all of the hikers out there can enjoy various treks, including the more difficult trail – Glacier Ridge.
+On your next trip to Moraine State Park, trade a day of fishing or floating on Lake Arthur for a day of hiking.
+Hikers can enjoy a handful of treks, including the more difficult Glacier Ridge Trail.
 Remember the North Country Trail from earlier?
-Well, Glacier Ridge is a section of that trail running through Moraine offering great views of Lake Arthur and scenic tour of the surrounding area.
+Well, Glacier Ridge is a section of that trail running through Moraine offering great views of the aforementioned lake.